OutSystems/docs-odc/src/eap/differences-o11/differences-sql.md

 # SQL queries compared to OutSystems 11

 In OutSystems 11, you can choose to use SQL Server, Azure SQL Database, Oracle or DB2 as the database for your apps.
-In Project Neo, your apps use Aurora PostgreSQL.
+In OutSystems Developer Cloud (ODC), your apps use Aurora PostgreSQL.

 Where SQL Server and Azure SQL Database are relational database systems, Aurora PostgreSQL is an object-relational database.
-This means in Project Neo you can build SQL queries with complex data types and object inheritance.
+This means in ODC you can build SQL queries with complex data types and object inheritance.

-In Project Neo you build SQL queries for your apps using the SQL logic element as in OutSystems 11.
+In ODC you build SQL queries for your apps using the SQL logic element as in OutSystems 11.
 But because of the different underlying database technology when you build SQL queries there are some important syntax differences.
 The following table shows the main ones.

-Topic | OutSystems 11 example (SQL Server or Azure SQL Database) | Project NEO equivalent (Aurora PostgreSQL)
+Topic | OutSystems 11 example (SQL Server or Azure SQL Database) | ODC equivalent (Aurora PostgreSQL)
 ---|---|---
 Comparison of Time data type | `[…] WHERE {UseCase_Time}.[Time] > '11:01:41'` | `[…] WHERE {UseCase_Time}.[Time]::time > '11:01:41'`
 Concatenate text string | `[…] WHERE {Org}.[Name] = 'First' + 'Last'` | `[…] WHERE {Org}.[Name] = 'First' \|\| 'Last'`